Greater City Providence

 Jef was born and raised on Cape Cod, where he spent his days making cities in his backyard for his matchbox cars.
 After graduating from Barnstable High School he hightailed it up to Boston, where he spent his days riding the T and working for a small childrens game company.
 After a brief foray to Portland, Maine where he tried his hand at art school, Jef made his way to New York City.

-Jef currently lives in Providence, where he is a freelance graphic designer and internet consultant and runs this here website.
+Jef currently lives in Providence, where he works for a downtown real estate developer and is the current Chairperson of the Providence Bicycle and Pedestrian Advisory Commison.
 You can also find Jef at various community meetings scribbling in a note pad or being bored and playing solitaire on his iPhone.
-He also spends his time eating mass quantities of ice cream, drinking mass quantities of coffee, and sipping beers and cocktails at local watering holes.
-He would be happy to have you buy him a beer or an ice cream.
+He also spends his time eating mass quantities of ice cream, drinking mass quantities of coffee, and sipping cocktails at local watering holes.
+In the summer he spends most of his free time working in his garden.
+He would be happy to have you buy him a gin & tonic or an ice cream.

 Matthew grew up in the Shawsheen Village of Andover, Massachusetts.
 There, he studied in the fine public school system where he excelled in music, technical theater, and tinkering with anything electrical or mechanical.

 He continued his education in both Electrical Engineering and Music at the University of Rhode Island where he met friends and future co-workers.
 He summered back in Andover working his way up the ranks at local companies and state agencies as an IT administrator and fondly looks back to his days commuting to Boston via train and exploring the Hub after work.

 After college, Matthew teamed up with friends pursuing new technologies in underwater acoustics at a start-up where he continues to work today.
 Thanks to his company’s ventures, he has had the benefit of traveling to waterfront cities from Amsterdam to Dubai and working with engineers across the globe.